-Asian shares mostly gain after mixed session on Wall Street
+World shares mostly higher after US averts shutdown

 The Russell 2000 index of small companies also fell, shedding 0.2% to 2,225.31.

-Bond yields stabilized after surging over the past week and weighing on the market, especially technology stocks.
+Bond yields have stabilized after surging over the past week and weighing on the market, especially technology stocks.
 The higher yields have forced investors to reassess whether prices have run too high for stocks, because it makes them look expensive by comparison.

-The broader market has lost ground in September, leaving the S&P 500 down 3.6% for the month with one day left to go.

-Investors have spent much of the month reviewing a mixed batch of economic data that showed COVID-19 and the highly contagious delta variant’s impact on consumer spending and the employment market recovery.

-Investors are still closely watching the Federal Reserve to gauge how the slowdown in economic growth will impact the speed of its plan to eventually trim the bond purchases it’s been making to helped keep interest rates low.

-Wall Street also has its eye on Washington, where Democrats and Republicans in Congress are wrestling over extending the nation’s debt limit.
-If the limit, which caps the amount of money the federal government can borrow, isn’t raised by Oct.
-18, the country “would likely face a financial crisis and economic recession,” Treasury Secretary Janet Yellen told Congress on Wednesday.

-The next few weeks will bring a fresh round of corporate earnings that will give investors a detailed look at how supply chain problems and higher costs are impacting corporate finances.
+The next few weeks will bring a fresh round of corporate earnings that will give investors insights into how supply chain problems and higher costs are impacting corporate finances.

-A wide range of companies have been warning investors about the impact of inflation on costs and profits.
-Nike, Costco and FedEx are among those that have cited materials costs, shipping delays and labor problems as concerns.

-In other trading Thursday, U.S. benchmark crude oil lost 5 cents to $74.78 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading Thursday, U.S. benchmark crude oil rose 38 cents to $75.21 per barrel in electronic trading on the New York Mercantile Exchange.
 It gave up 46 cents to $74.89 per barrel on Wednesday.